OpenMICG/mcg/README.md

 # MCG

-This repository holds the codes for the paper.
+This repository holds the codes for the paper

 **Multi-granularity Contrastive Cross-modal Collaborative Generation for End-to-End Long-term Video Question Answering**, under review.